Glenn Gould

-Gould rejected most of the standard Romantic piano literature by Chopin, Liszt, Rachmaninoff, and others, in favour of Bach and Beethoven mainly, along with some late-Romantic and modernist composers.
-Although his recordings were dominated by Bach and Beethoven, Gould's repertoire was diverse, including works by Mozart, Haydn, Scriabin, and Brahms; pre-Baroque composers such as Jan Pieterszoon Sweelinck, William Byrd, and Orlando Gibbons; and 20th-century composers including Paul Hindemith, Arnold Schoenberg, and Richard Strauss.
-Gould was known for his eccentricities, from his unorthodox musical interpretations and mannerisms at the keyboard to aspects of his lifestyle and behaviour.
-He stopped giving concerts at age 31 to concentrate on studio recording and other projects.
+Gould rejected most of the Romantic piano literature by Chopin, Schumann, Liszt, Rachmaninoff, and others, in favour of Bach and Beethoven mainly, along with some late-Romantic and modernist composers.
+Gould also recorded works by Haydn, Mozart, and Brahms; pre-Baroque composers such as Jan Pieterszoon Sweelinck, William Byrd, and Orlando Gibbons; and 20th-century composers including Paul Hindemith, Arnold Schoenberg, Alexander Scriabin and Richard Strauss.

-Gould was also a writer, broadcaster, composer and conductor.
-He was a prolific contributor to musical journals, in which he discussed music theory and outlined his musical philosophy.
-He performed on television and radio, and produced three musique concrète radio documentaries, the Solitude Trilogy, about isolated areas of Canada.
-Though known chiefly as a pianist, Gould capped off his musical career with a recording of Wagner's Siegfried Idyll as conductor.
+Gould was also a writer and broadcaster, and dabbled in composing and conducting.
+He produced television programmes about classical music, in which he would speak and perform, or interact with an interviewer in a scripted manner.
+He made three musique concrète radio documentaries, collectively the Solitude Trilogy, about isolated areas of Canada.
+He was a prolific contributor to music journals, in which he discussed music theory.
+Gould was known for his eccentricities, ranging from his unorthodox musical interpretations and mannerisms at the keyboard to aspects of his lifestyle and behaviour.
+He disliked public performance, and stopped giving concerts at age 31 to concentrate on studio recording and media.